Arianism

 5/12/2024

-At the heart of Arianism was the question of the relationship between God the Father and Jesus Christ.
-Arius proposed that Jesus, as the Son of God, was a created being and therefore subordinate to the Father.
-According to Arian doctrine, there was a time when the Son did not exist, and he was distinct from and inferior to the eternal and uncreated Father.
-This perspective stood in stark contrast to the orthodox belief in the Trinity, which held that the Father, Son, and Holy Spirit were co-eternal and co-equal.
+At the heart of Arianism was the question of whether Jesus Christ, as the Son of God, was divine in the same way as God the Father.
+Arius proposed that Jesus was a created being and therefore subordinate to the Father.
+According to Arian doctrine, there was a time when the Son did not exist, making him distinct and inferior to the eternal, uncreated Father.
+This idea directly contradicted the orthodox Christian belief in the Trinity, which held that the Father, Son, and Holy Spirit were co-eternal and co-equal.

 Further Reading